New GE Chief Slashes Forecasts, Plans to Exit $20 Billion in Businesses -- 2nd Update

 Mr. Flannery is slated to update investors at a Nov.
 13 meeting on the details of his strategic review.
 He has already been cutting jobs, research operations and executive perks, like corporate jets.

-In a presentation accompanying Friday's results, GE said it is looking to streamline its portfolio of businesses by more than $20 billion in the next 1 to 2 years, without providing details.
+GE said it is looking to streamline its portfolio of businesses by more than $20 billion in the next 1 to 2 years, without providing details.
+Mr. Flannery said the company has many strong divisions but also "a number of other businesses which drain investment and management resources without the prospects for a substantial reward."

 The company lowered its adjusted 2017 per share profit target to $1.05-$1.10 from a previous view of $1.60-$1.70.
 Analysts currently expect earnings of $1.53 a share in 2017.